Dusch4593/rails_fitness/README.md

 # Usage
 At the root page, the User may choose to either sign in to an existing account or sign up for a new one.
 Whether they login or signup, the User has the option of doing so with third-party authentication (through sites like Facebook and GitHub).

+**IMPORTANT NOTE** : *If you choose to sign up/ login through an existing account, please stick with whatever account
+you choose from that point on.
+If you sign out and try to login again through a different existing account, you
+will be redirected to the signup page, from where you can just click the appropriate login link to log in
+normally.*

 The User is then taken to their `/routines` page where they'll see a list of their routines.
 They can click on any one to see more information.
 Within an individual routine page (`/routines/:id`) the User will routine info along with a list of its exercises.